registerrier/gammapy-feedstock/README.md

 Summary: A Python package for gamma-ray astronomy

-Gammapy is an in-development affiliated package of Astropy  that builds on the core scientific Python stack to provide tools to simulate and analyse the gamma-ray sky for telescopes such as CTA, H.E.S.S., and Fermi.
-Gammapy is a place for Python-coding gamma-ray astronomers to share their code and collaborate.
-Contributions welcome!
+Gammapy is an open-source Python package for gamma-ray astronomy built on Numpy and Astropy.
+It is a prototype for the Cherenkov Telescope Array (CTA) science tools, and can also be used to analyse data from existing gamma-ray telescopes.

 Current build status